ziapeltagames/six-winters/docs/design/DESIGN.md

 # Currencies

-These are all of the various currencies in the game.
-Ultimately, _Six Winters_ is intentionally episodic in nature.
 These currencies are roughly ordered from longer term to shorter term influence.

-* Acts - There are three acts to the game, each of which lasts two years and ends with a showdown
-* Seasons - Seasons march towards a showdown at the end of an act
+* Years - Each game represents one year of a six year campaign.
 * Missions - Players are not able to undertake every mission, and must make choices based on long term strategy and changes in the campaign deck
 * Threats - Threats build and change over the course of the campaign
 * Stability - Stability is an important long term currency, since it restricts how many developments can be used during one mission and overall asset hand size per player